artlu99/decent-bookmarks/README.md

 - GET - retrieves the entire list of stored bookmarks, decrypting as necessary and as authorized

-- POST - adds a cast to the `unfiled` bookmarks list, adding a timestamp
+- POST - adds a cast to the bookmarks list, adding a timestamp

-- DELETE - deletes a bookmark from the `unfiled` list
+- DELETE - deletes a bookmark from the bookmarks list

 study `types.ts`, run-time validation performed with `@cfworker/json-schema`